votingworks/vxmail/docs/product-spec.md

 the state voter registration system to flag any voter that may have cast a ballot both in person and by mail.
 Election officials have a choice of two options:
-- connecting the VxMail Ballot Manager to the State Election Management System for live information on which voters have alreay voted.
+- connecting the VxMail Ballot Manager to the State Election Management System for live information on which voters have already voted.
-- reconciling the VxMail Ballot Manager received-ballot list with the Election Management System on a nightly basis, leaving ballot envelopes unopened until the next day once those voters have been confirmed not to have voted by other means.
+- reconciling the VxMail Ballot Manager list of received ballots with the Election Management System on a nightly basis, leaving ballot envelopes unopened until the next day once those voters have been confirmed not to have voted by other means.